Green Solutions & Alternatives

 - Rain barrels can be effectively utilized to catch and store rain water, for the purposes of outdoor watering.
 For more information about Rain Barrels and installation, click here.

-- Rain Water Gauges can be utilized to measure the amount of rain that has fallen, to determine if you need to water at all!
+- Rain Gauges can be utilized to measure the amount of rain that has fallen, to determine if you need to water at all!
 Rain gauges can be purchased for an average of $10-$20 at most home and garden centres.
+Turf only needs 1 inch of water per week to thrive.
+Utilize a rain gauge or frisbee to measure.

 Leaky Toilet Solutions

-- Toilet tabs are useful in determining whether a toilet leaks.
-Toilet tabs or a few drops of blue food colouring can be dropped into the toilet tank, and after a few minutes the water will change colour if there is a leak.
+- Toilet tabs are useful to determine if a toilet is leaking.
+Toilet tabs, or a few drops of blue food colouring, can be dropped into the toilet tank, and after a few minutes the water will change colour if there is a leak.

-- A package of toilet tabs can be purchased for an average cost of $10 at most home and hardware centres, or stop by the Conservation Educator table at Town events throughout the summer.
+- A package of toilet tabs can be purchased for an average cost of $10 at most home and hardware centres, or stop by the Conservation Educator table at Town events throughout the summer and pick some up for free.

 For more information about water or toilet leaks, please refer to the Useful Links & Resources Section.